DarthAsh/CrowdLabel-QC/docs/REPORTS.md

   the uniform sequences `YYYY` and `NNNN`, but any 3–4 token pattern qualifies if it fills the entire window.

-Two perspectives are provided:

-* `horizontal`: analyzes the full chronological sequence for each tagger.
-* `vertical`: aggregates patterns within each characteristic separately and merges the counts for a tagger.

 The report also emits the list of tracked patterns from `PatternCollection.return_all_patterns()` so downstream consumers know the canonical ordering.